zac-heisey/zac-heisey.github.io/_lessons/lookin-good-with-css.md

 ![](https://cdn-images-1.medium.com/max/1600/1*r9OdWsuFIzhEyn8qFD0B9w.png)

-Because we’ve written alternative declarations for `<h1>` elements with a `class` of `main-heading`, as well as all `<p>` elements, those rules will only inherit the CSS declarations from our `body` rule that have not been explicitly overridden.
+Because we've written alternative declarations for `<h1>` elements with a `class` of `main-heading`, as well as all `<p>` elements, those rules will only inherit the CSS declarations from our `body` rule that have not been explicitly overridden.
 For example, both the `h1.main-heading` and `p` rules will inherit the `font-family: sans-serif;` declaration, with the `p` rule also inheriting the `color` and `font-weight` declarations from `body`.

 **Specificity**

 Specificity is another important concept in understanding _which_ CSS rules are ultimately applied to our markup.
 As we discussed earlier in this lesson, CSS selectors have varying degrees of specificity.
-Here are the CSS selectors we’ve covered so far, in order of least to most specific:
+Here are the CSS selectors we've covered so far, in order of least to most specific:

 * Type Selectors (e.g. tag/element selectors like `h1`, `p`, `body`, etc.)
 * Class Selectors (e.g. `.class-name`)